 The fresh, local and seasonal produce principle is at the heart of local farmers’ markets.
 In Berkeley, there was a short-lived effort in 1920 to create a municipal produce market that would save residents money by allowing them to buy directly from farmers.
 The growth of the farmers’ markets in towns and cities began during World War II, albeit at a snail’s pace.
 In 1948, when USDA undertook a tally of all farmers’ markets in the US, there were only six of them in California.

-The 60s-70s counter-cultural revolt against corporate mass marketing was pivotal in the rising popularity of farmers’ market.
+The 60s-70s counter-cultural revolt against corporate mass marketing was pivotal in the rising popularity of farmers’ markets.
 And 1977 was a turning point for California, when Certified farmers’ markets started growing in popularity also because the California Department of Food and Agriculture changed their regulations and exempted farmers from packing, sizing, and labeling requirements.
 Now Berkeley alone has three weekly markets that are operated by the nonprofit Ecology Center.

 Berkeley is also strong in the burgeoning trend of Community Supported Agriculture (CSA), a format that could be seen as a logical evolution from farmers’ markets.
 Described eloquently by Gayeton in his book exploring the rise of farmers’ markets and other forms of short-chain supply food systems, the CSA imply: